jakoberpf/terraform-kubernetes-longhorn-deployment/README.md

 # terraform-module-kubernetes-longhorn-deployment

-This module manages the longhorn deployment.
+This module manages the distributed storage longhorn deployment.

 ## TODOs